lachstr/cradle/cradle_report.md

 # 4 Conclusions(Answer to your question/Summary)

 We recreated the results of a real pendulum showing the expected behavior when one, two and three pendulums are raised in a five pendulum system.
 The most interesting results of this project is we were able to explain the origins of middle pendulum motion in Newton’s Cradle.
 Through the simulations we were able to test the hypothesis that it depended on their stationary separation and subsequently deduced a physical argument that supports this hypothesis.
-Consequently we can infer this at least part of the reason we see middle pendulum motion increase as a real Newton’s Cradle.
+Consequently we can infer this at least part of the reason we see middle pendulum motion increase in a real Newton’s Cradle.